Asylum Access Thailand has been securing the rights of refugees since 2007.

 Refugees in Thailand

-Thailand has not signed the 1951 Refugee Convention and has no laws in place to provide refugees with any legal status.
+Thailand has not signed the 1951 Refugee Convention and presently has no laws in place to provide refugees with any legal status.
 In effect, this means the thousands of refugees living in urban areas are undocumented.
 This puts them at constant risk of arrest, detention and deportation back to danger by the Thai authorities.

 OUR PROGRAMS